 Visas & Passports

-It is best to obtain a visa upon arrival at the airport.
-Have 2 passport photos ready.
+To obtain a visa upon arrival at the airport: Have 2 passport photos ready.
 It is recommended that you expedite the process by arriving at the airport with forms already completed using the online visa application process.
 Note: You can only do this 15 days or less before departure Please go to:

 Online Visa Instructions: